Altinity/altinityknowledgebase/content/en/altinity-kb-setup-and-maintenance/altinity-kb-zookeeper/jvm-sizes-and-garbage-collector-settings.md

 1. `MaxGCPauseMillis=50` (by default 200) - the 'target' acceptable pause for garbage collection (milliseconds)

 1. `jute.maxbuffer` limits the maximum size of znode content.
 By default it's 1Mb.
-In some usecases (lot of partitions in table) ClickHouse may need to create bigger znodes.
+In some usecases (lot of partitions in table) ClickHouse® may need to create bigger znodes.

 1. (optional) enable GC logs: `-Xloggc:/path_to/gc.log`